IGME-202-2221/project-1-ShadowCK/README.md

 -   Camera Orientation: Side View
 -   Camera Movement: Mixed
-    1. Tracking when progressing
+    1. Tracking when progressing towards the level end
     2. Fixed when facing the boss
 -   Player Health: Healthbar
--   End Condition: Survive enough time and win the boss fight, OR lose all health
+-   End Condition: Survive enough time and win the boss fight (finale), OR lose all health
 -   Scoring: Hitting / defeating enemies, collecting items.

+[!]The player must have a set interaction with the edges of the screen.
+It is up to you what the interaction is but must be documented in your README file.
+Warp, Stop, and Camera Follow(??) are just a few of the options you could choose.

+[!]There must be a delay between bullets fired so that each bullet is clearly distinguishable from the others.
+Your solution must be documented in the README file.

 ### Game Description